aws/sagemaker-hyperpod-training-adapter-for-nemo/.github/pull_request_template.md

  - [ ] I have read the [CONTRIBUTING](https://github.com/aws/private-sagemaker-training-adapter-for-nemo-staging/blob/main/CONTRIBUTING.md) doc
  - [ ] I have run `pre-commit run --all-files` on my code.
 It will check for [this configuration](https://github.com/aws/private-sagemaker-training-adapter-for-nemo-staging/blob/main/.pre-commit-config.yaml).
  - [ ] I have updated any necessary documentation, including [READMEs](https://github.com/aws/private-sagemaker-training-adapter-for-nemo-staging/blob/main/README.md) and API docs (if appropriate)
+ - [ ] I have verified the licenses used in the license-files artifact generated in the Python License Scan CI check

 ### Tests
  - [ ] I have run `pytest` on my code and all unit tests passed.